Skip to main content

 Introduction to the Community Environment Fund

-Approximately 30 small grants of up to £25,000 and 5 large grants of up to £100,000 will be awarded for projects under the following project themes:
+Twenty-seven grants of up to £100,000 were awarded for projects under the following project themes:

 • Natural environment - to protect, restore and enhance nature and wildlife.